 Science is the bridge between death and life, past and present, my angel baby and my rainbow baby.

 After the passing of our first daughter Sophia, I was not sure we would ever raise a child.
-After two more miscarriages, I was certain we would never raise a child.
+After two more miscarriages, I was confident we would never raise a child.
 Once Evelyn was born, I recognized I should not try to outsmart nature.
-While we do not know why Evelyn has to battle with arthrogryposis–joint contractures that could be caused by a number of disorders–we know her physical presentation and subsequent gross motor struggles mimic those of her big sister.
+While we do not know why Evelyn has to battle with arthrogryposis–joint contractures that could be caused by some disorders–we know her physical presentation, and subsequent gross motor struggles mimic those of her big sister.